 Sink/source I/O circuits combine sinking and sourcing capabilities.
 This means that the I/O circuitry in the PLC will allow current to flow in either direction, as shown below.
 The common terminal connects to one polarity, and the I/O point connects to the other polarity (through the field device).
 This provides flexibility in making connections to your field power supply.

 Wire all I/O points with a shared common as either sinking or sourcing.

 Do not use an AC power supply on a DC sink/source I/O point.

 Below are detailed electrical diagrams for sinking and sourcing configurations, showing typical PLC input module and field device circuitry.

 In order for a PLC I/O circuit to operate, current must enter at one terminal and exit at another.
 This means at least two terminals are associated with every I/O point.
 In the figure below, the input or output terminal is the main path for the current.
 One additional terminal must provide the return path to the power supply.
 Together, the main path and the return path create a loop, or a complete circuit for current to flow.

 If there was unlimited space and budget for I/O terminals, then every I/O point could have two dedicated terminals.
 However, providing this level of flexibility is not practical or even necessary for most applications.
 So, most input or output points on PLCs are in groups that share the return path (called commons).
-The figure at the right shows a group (or bank) of four input points that share a common return path.
+The figure below shows a group (or bank) of four input points that share a common return path.
 In this way, the four inputs require only five terminals instead of eight.